NullVoid45/Data-Structure-Visualizer/README.md

-This Repository contains Data Structure Visualizer coded using C and Python.😁
+This Repository contains Data Structure Visualizer coded using C(Backend) and Python(frontend).😁